3 Spatial data operations

 [nan, nan, nan, nan, nan, nan]])

 We can quickly check if the output meets our expectations.
-In our example, the minimum value has to be always the upper left corner of the moving window (remember we have created the input raster by row-wise incrementing the cell values by one starting at the upper left corner).
+In our example, the minimum value has to be always the upper left corner of the moving window (remember we have created the input raster by row-wise incrementing the cell values by one, starting at the upper left corner).

 Focal functions or filters play a dominant role in image processing.
-Low-pass or smoothing filters use the mean function to remove extremes.
-In the case of categorical data, we can replace the mean with the mode, which is the most common value.
+For example, low-pass or smoothing filters use the mean function to remove extremes.
+By contrast, high-pass filters, often created with custom neighborhood weights, accentuate features.

-To demonstrate applying a mode filter, let’s read the small sample categorical raster grain.tif:
+In the case of categorical data, we can replace the mean with the mode, i.e., the most common value.
+To demonstrate applying a mode filter, let’s read the small sample categorical raster grain.tif.

 grain = src_grain.read(1)